All Products

 "HybridMetrics.1.Dimensions.1.DimensionValue": "asg-bp1******",

-• Declare a variable named b, set the variable value to the value of the AliyunMnsnew_ActiveMessages metric from the ess-metrics-repo-test namespace, and then specify the region=cn-hangzhou, userId=******, and queue=test dimensions.
+• Declare variable b as the value of the AliyunMnsnew_ActiveMessages metric in the ess-metrics-repo-test namespace, and specify the metric dimensions as region=cn-hangzhou, userId=******, and queue=test.

 "HybridMetrics.2.Id": "b",